slipstream/SlipStreamDocumentation/docs/advanced_tutorial/scalable-applications.rst

 Scalability Workflow Hooks (Scripts)
 ------------------------------------

 Hooks that define application-specific scaling actions are available for running before, after and during the respective scalability actions.
-To support scalability properly, these reconfiguration hooks (scripts) must exist to alter the service configuration appropriately.
+These scripts are required so that the application components can be correctly reconfigured when scaling actions happen.

 The available hooks are defined in the following table.